nostalgy/nostalgy/README.md

 Installation
 ============

-The easiest way to install Thunderbird is through  Thunderbird`s addon page.
+The easiest way to install Thunderbird is through  Thunderbird's addon page.
 It will automatically update itself when new versions are released.

 You can also try the latest development versions from https://github.com/nostalgy/nostalgy